 The past

-Our church has been a dominant structure from the top of the hill for 800 years or more: overlooking the Levels and being a symbol to people in many different ways.
+Our church has been a dominant structure for 800 years or more, overlooking the Levels and being a symbol to people in many different ways.

 The beautiful octagonal tower supports eight mighty bells which can be heard for many miles.